Specify CPU options for an Amazon EC2

 -

-This option enables configuration of the number of
+This option enables configuration of the number of vCPUs that are

-vCPUs that are running on your instance.
+running on your instance.

 -

-If you selected Specify CPU options, the
+If you chose Specify CPU options, the

 -

-that run for each CPU core.
+threads for each CPU core.
 To disable simultaneous

 -

-The following fields are updated dynamically, as you make
+The following fields dynamically update as you make changes to the CPU

-changes to the CPU option selectors.
+option selectors.

 -

-Active vCPUs: The number of CPU
+Active vCPUs: The number of CPU cores multiplied

-cores multiplied by the threads per core, based on the
+by the threads per core, based on the selections that you made.
+For example,

-threads and 4 cores, that would equal 8 vCPUs.
+if you selected 2 threads and 4 cores, that would equal 8 vCPUs.

 -

-Total vCPUs: The maximum number
+Total vCPUs: The maximum number of vCPUs for

-vCPUs (8 cores running 2 threads each).
+type, this is 16 vCPUs (8 cores running 2 threads each).

 -

-To apply your updates, choose
+To apply your updates, choose Change.

 - AWS CLI